 Benefits of PaaS:

 Flexibility: customers can have control over the tools that are installed within their platforms and can create a platform that suits their specific requirements.
 They can ‘pick and choose’ the features they feel are necessary.

 Teams in various locations can work together: as an internet connection and web browser are all that is required, developers spread across several locations can work together on the same application build.

-security is provided, including data security and backup and recovery.
+Security: security is provided, including data security and backup and recovery.

 Adaptability: Features can be changed if circumstances dictate that they should.

 Here are the characteristics of PaaS service model: